-I have made two albums of original folk songs: Dry Ridge, from 2005, and Yuspe, from 2009.
-You can buy a copy (or a copy of Dry Ridge, my first, from 2005) at Endless Records in the Moose Exchange in Bloomsburg.
-Or, you can go to my page at CDBaby to buy or hear snippets of songs.
-Or, you can hear 5 entire songs at my MySpace page .
+I have made three albums of original folk songs: Dry Ridge (2005), Yuspe (2009), and World Famous in Bloomsburg (2014).
+There is stuff about this, like how to find me playing live or how to buy an album, at paulloomis.com.
+If you are feeling nostalgic, you can hear 5 entire (older) songs at my MySpace page .
 The songs are also on Napster, iTunes, and about 20 more similar sites.

 In 2011 I wrote a song called Susquehanna (Here it comes again), which won 3rd prize in the Pennsylvania Heritage Songwriting Contest.
 I am playing (or, I played, if you are reading this after March 2013) this song as well as two songs by Van Wagner in Bloomsburg Theatre Ensemble's production of Flood Stories, Too.

 I can most often be found playing music at Brews n Bytes in Danville, Center Street Cafe in Bloomsburg, or, when I can make the drive, the Open Mike at Godfrey Daniels in Bethlehem.

 Along with my wife Leticia Weber and our kids Anna and Zeke, I spend six months of 2012 travelling in South America.
 Our blog of that trip - and occasional posts from regular life - can be found at weberloomis.wordpress.com.

 First, the sum-of-totients function (labelled capital Phi in our paper and F in the following) can be implemented much more efficiently in Mathematica as follows: